GageGoodwin/SpeakToArt/README.md

 # SpeakToArt
-Use your voice to auto generate your wall art
+Use your voice to auto generate your physical wall art